Should I Buy My Dog And Cat Health Insurance?

 Do Veterinarians And The AVMA Like Pet Health Insurance?

-The AVMA see pet insurance in a narrow, materialistic way – as a method to potential increase revenues for veterinarian.
+Yes, for now most do.
+The AVMA sees pet insurance in a narrow, materialistic way – as a method to potential increase revenues for veterinarians.
 However there are veterinarians who worry that with time, these forms of insurance will lead to managed care in which veterinarians are forced to negotiate prices and treatment plans with the insurance companies themselves – much like what is occurring in the human health care industry.
-Veterinarians in other countries ponder the same issues. (ref1, ref2)
+Veterinarians in other countries ponder the same issues.

-I see pet insurance as positive because it not only lowers worry and stress for you the pet owner; it lowering stress and worry among veterinarians as well.
-The biggest stressors in my profession today are dissatisfied client interactions and student debt burden.
+I see pet insurance as positive because it not only lowers worry and stress for you the pet owner; it lowering stress and worry among us veterinarians.
+The biggest stressors in your veterinarian’s life today are interactions with dissatisfied clients over unexpected bills and/or treatment outcomes as well as your veterinarian’s worry over his/her student debt burden.
 A runner up is pet euthanasia dictated by a pet owners inability to afford treatment.
-All three -not necessarily in that order – take their toll on your veterinarian’s psychological wellbeing. (ref)